Move your mouse over the image or click the icon to enlarge

 The props have been carefully reproduced and aged to resemble actual items that would have been around in the early part of the twentieth century.
 The coins are real old English Pennies.

-- 7 x hand-made, aged, vintage pitch cards of circus performers
+- 7 x hand-made and aged, vintage pitch cards of circus performers

 - Cloth wrap and string